seppwc/Blog-Posts/How_to_add_path_alias_in_gatsby_and_typescript.md

-# How to add path alias' in GatsbyJS and Typescript
+# How to add path aliases in GatsbyJS and Typescript

 Like many developers I regularly find myself trying to organise my projects folder structures to make it very clear where everything is, which usually ends with my project folder looking something similar to this: